Guidelines on severity assessment and classification of genetically altered mice and rat lines

 These guidelines have been published in Laboratory Animals.
 In addition to background information on severity classification, they include examples of the classification of the symptoms in a range of disorders: lethal factors, behavioural disorders, alterations of the skin and coat, diseases of the sensory organs, neurological diseases, diseases of the immune system, cardiovascular and haematological diseases, diseases of the respiratory tract, metabolic diseases, reproductive diseases, cancer, renal diseases and alterations of the locomotor system.

 The Guidelines also include Recommendations on the number of animals required to evaluate an increase in harmful phenotypes in mouse and rat lines, and a large number of literature references.

-Many of the authors of these guidelines are members of the Working Group of Berlin Animal Welfare Officers, and reflect the Group's initial experiences in defining the severity degrees of genetically altered lines and should prove useful when assigning categories of severity to animal studies.
+Many of the authors of these guidelines are members of the Working Group of Berlin Animal Welfare Officers, and reflect the Group's initial experiences in defining the severity degrees of genetically altered lines.
 Line-specific properties, varying manifestation of symptoms and institution-specific housing conditions must be taken into account when the severity degree is selected.

 Fant du det du lette etter?Ja, jeg fant det!
 Nei, jeg fant det ikke!